 Ask if the cemetery or supplier buys the merchandise in advance, sets it

 aside, and provides you with a record of ownership.
-This policy may mean
+This policy may protect

-protection for you if the seller has financial problems at a later date.
+you if the seller later has financial problems.

-The charges for a burial are usually higher on the weekend.
-If you intend to pre-purchase these services, ask if there will be a refund if burial
+Burial charges are usually higher on the weekend.
+If you intend to prepurchase

+these services, ask if there will be a refund if burial takes place during

 Before signing any contract for property, merchandise, or services, carefully

 review its terms and provisions.
-Be certain that it conforms exactly with
+Be certain that it conforms exactly to

 A full description of the lot and its location.

-A description of the type, size, and design of burial merchandise and a
+A description of the type, size, and design of burial merchandise, and

-description of services to be performed.
-Does the price include installation
+of services to be performed.
+Does the price include installation of merchandise?

 Guarantees for transfer of lots to another cemetery (or other arrangements)